 The direct and indirect emissions reductions from the cooling sector are crucial to achieving the NDC, the target of the JETP and the NZT for 2050.
-The NGCP assumes that the electricity grid will be decarbonised as per the provisions of PDP8 and the JETP.
+The NGCP assumes that the electricity grid will be decarbonised as per the roadmap of PDP8 and the JETP.

-The government of Viet Nam promotes the production and use of climate-friendly, high EE cooling appliances appropriate for the cooling needs of society, ensuring that vulnerable groups have access to modern cooling solutions.
+At the same time, the Government of Viet Nam implemented measures to promote the production and use of climate-friendly, high EE cooling appliances appropriate for the cooling needs of society, ensuring that vulnerable groups have access to modern cooling solutions.

-The government of Viet Nam wants to promote judicious use of energy, minimising energy misuse and waste, and user preference for climate-friendly cooling products.
+The Government of Viet Nam needs to take continuous measures to promote judicious use of energy, minimising energy misuse and waste, and orientate the consumption preference towards climate-friendly cooling products.